Copper Blue: Release and reissues

 On July 24, 2012, the album was reissued by Merge Records as a three-disc set containing the full album accompanied by B-sides (disc 1), the Beaster EP (disc 2), and a 1992 live performance at Chicago's Cabaret Metro (disc 3).

 Critical reception

+The album placed 7th in the 1992 Pazz & Jop Critics Poll.
 The Toronto Star noted that "Mould's singing has never been better, and it's improved by the judicious use of multi-tracking rather than a back-up singer."
 The Baltimore Sun wrote that "Copper Blue boasts some of Mould's most consistent writing, but what ultimately gives this album its edge is the way the band's untrammeled intensity seems to heighten the melodic impact of the material."